-In the example above, a and ${\tt b}$ have a shared reference to the same list object so a change to that list object affects both references.
-If the shared reference effects are not well understood, the change to ${\tt b}$ can cause unexpected results.
+In the example above, a and b have a shared reference to the same list object so a change to that list object affects both references.
+If the shared reference effects are not well understood, the change to b can cause unexpected results.

 Assignments can also invoke an augmented syntax such as a += 1.
-Other syntaxes support multiple targets, that is, binding (or rebinding) an instance attribute, that is, and binding (or rebinding) a container element, that is,
+Other syntaxes support multiple targets, that is, x = y = z = 1 binding (or rebinding) an instance attribute, that is, x.a = 1 and binding (or rebinding) a container element, that is, x[k] = 1 language runtimes cannot warn that a variable is referenced but never assigned a value.
+The following code illustrates this: